 Fix WordPress 503 Error service unavailable error in WordPress:

 To Fix, disable all the necessary PHP scripts one by one until error resolution.

 Deactivate WordPress Plugins:

-If you are getting this WordPress 503 error, you would not be able to access WordPress dashboard; you need to connect the website to FileZilla or File Manager in cPanel.
+If you are getting this WordPress 503 error, you would not be able to access the WordPress dashboard; you need to connect the website to FileZilla or File Manager in cPanel.
 Once you connected your website to FileZilla, Navigate to /wp-content/folder and assign a new name plugins-old to the plugins folder.

 In the next steps, please create a new folder and name it plugins and visit the website to see the error is resolved or persist.
 If failure is determined, it means plugins are the main culprit to generate this WordPress error 503.

 If you want to know which plugins were causing this issue, go back to FTP client and go to /wp-content folder and remove the empty plugin folder.